learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Flutter.md

    5. Enter a project name, such as `my_app`, and press **Enter**.
    6. Wait for project creation to complete and the `main.dart` file to appear.
       The above commands create a Flutter project directory called my_app that contains a simple demo app that uses [Material Components](https://m3.material.io/components).
-   7. Your file structures should look as follows.
+   7. Your file structures should look as follows.<br>
       <img width="197" alt="Final File Structure" src="https://github.com/learning-software-engineering/learning-software-engineering.github.io/assets/65613404/11b6c999-a556-452c-867f-9299a6cef3b1">

 4. **Running the App**